 In the aftermath of Night Skies, John Sayles continued to enjoy a successful career as both writer and director.
-Rick Baker continued to forge ahead as one of the most respected and prolific special effects artists in the movie business, producing unforgettable work for such films as An American Werewolf In London, Men In Black and this year’s Maleficent.
+Rick Baker continued to forge ahead as one of the most respected and prolific special effects artists in the movie business, producing unforgettable work for such films as An American Werewolf in London, Men In Black, and Maleficent.
 Baker recently tweeted a few of the wonderful alien designs he came up with for Night Skies all those years ago, and it’s fascinating to see what they might have looked like:

-Ron Cobb, meanwhile, has continued to work in the film business, with his production design work appearing in such films as The Last Star Fighter, Leviathan and The Sixth Day.
+Ron Cobb, meanwhile, has continued to work in the film business, with his production design work appearing in such films as The Last Starfighter, Leviathan, and The Sixth Day.
 When interviewed by the LA Times in 1988, he seemed understandably disappointed at missing out on the chance to direct Night Skies for Spielberg.
-He rather grumpily described E.T. as a "sentimental and self-indulgent, a pathetic lost-puppy kind of story” - a sign, perhaps, of how keen he was to pursue Night Skies’ earlier, blacker concept.
+He rather grumpily described E.T. as a “sentimental and self-indulgent, a pathetic lost-puppy kind of story” – a sign, perhaps, of how keen he was to pursue Night Skies’ earlier, darker concept.

 “Ron spent all those years doing cartoons and not getting paid,” Love mused, “and then he gets a million for not doing anything.”